lynnlangit/architects-who-code/Kata-2024/ADRs/ADR-2C-1-realtime-vitals.md

 #### Concerns

 - **Batch size tuning**.
 We'll need to benchmark which [consumer prefetch](https://www.rabbitmq.com/docs/consumer-prefetch), aka batch size, gives us the best performance.
 We could start with 10.
 - **Read time**.
 How quickly do the patient monitoring devices return data?
 Is it realistic to expect a response every 500ms?
-If they're slow,
+There's no point reading it as fast as we can.